 Make It Work for You

-If you bore easily, choose a paint that shifts with the light medium grays like the aforementioned Metropolitan AF-690 are not to be overlooked.
+If you bore easily, choose a paint that shifts with the light-medium grays like the aforementioned Metropolitan AF-690.
 “This comforting and composed mid-tone gray can shine with light for a glamorous room, or it can gracefully fade in the background, leaving nothing but a comforting ambiance,” says Yeo.
 It wasn’t color of the year for nothing.

 Paint a Mural